luevano/luevano.xyz/src/blog/temp/flappybird_godot_devlog_2.md

 1. For pixel art the [default import settings](https://blog.luevano.xyz/g/flappybird_godot_devlog_1.html#default-import-settings) no longer affect much, but it's worth to double check as they changed from `Texture` importer to a `Texture2D` and the imported textures could be messed up.
 The important parameter to change is the *Filter* for the textures in the *Inspector* of each node but since all nodes inherit parameters by default, changing on the parent nodes (or just once in the root such as `Main.tscn`) will suffice: Change *Inspector -> CanvasItem -> Texture -> Filter* from "inherit" to "Nearest".

+== TODO == update this to this setting https://ask.godotengine.org/122518/how-to-import-pixel-art-in-godot-4

 # Player

 Now that the game at least runs, next thing is to make it "playable".
 I did the following changes: